 Baking time is just 10-13 minutes, or until a toothpick comes out clean.
 Allow the donuts to cool a bit and then transfer to a wire rack to cool completely at room temperature.

 While cooling, make the eggnog frosting which consists of powdered sugar, eggnog and rum extract frosting.
 You can easily pipe the frosting on the donuts by placing the icing in a ziplock bag with the corner cut out.

-To Store: Place donuts into an airtight container or cover with plastic wrap for up to 5 days.
+Place donuts into an airtight container or cover with plastic wrap for up to 5 days.

 Why make easy baked eggnog donuts?

 I love that these Baked Eggnog Donuts have eggnog in the batter and in the frosting, yet the flavour isn’t too much.
 Just a nice festive eggnog flavor which makes a perfect holiday recipe.